nf-core/website/markdown/developers/adding_pipelines.md

 * `docs/`: Markdown files for documenting the pipeline

 * `lib/`: The lib directory contains groovy utility functions.
-Currently, this includes the `Schema.groovy`, `Headers.groovy`, `Completion.groovy` and `Checks.groovy` files.
 These are called from within the nf-core pipeline to do common pipeline tasks, like formatting the header for the command line.
 Any larger groovy function you want to call in the code should therefore go in here.
+Currently, the following files are included:

+  * `NfcoreSchema.groovy`
+  * `NfcoreTemplate.groovy`
+  * `Utils.groovy`
+  * `WorkflowMain.groovy`
+  * `WorkflowPipeline.groovy`
+  * `nfcore_external_java_deps.jar`

 * `modules/`: Contains pipeline-specific and common nf-core modules

+* `workflows/`: Contains the main pipeline workflows to be executed in the `main.nf` file

+* `subworkflows/`: Contains smaller subworkflows that typically consist out of a few modules chained together

 ## Continuous integration testing